Arranging a funeral

 Once you've chosen the funeral, you should be given a written estimate giving a breakdown of all of the costs involved.
 Ask for one if it's not provided.

-If you want to compare costs, you can contact other funeral directors, or ask someone else to help you with this.
+If you want to compare costs, you can contact another funeral director or crematorium, or ask someone else to help you with this.
+If you don’t have a written estimate yet, you can use the standard price lists to compare costs.

 Services provided by funeral directors